-Staying connected is not a major issue in Germany thanks to its developed telecommunications network.
-You can easily access to the internet, whether you have to perform research work or get in touch with your friends and family.
+Staying connected is not a major issue in Germany, thanks to its developed telecommunications network.
+You can easily access the internet, whether you have to perform research work or get in touch with your friends and family.
 You can choose among different operators which offer a variety of services at very attractive rates.

-Types of connection
+Types of internet connection in Germany

 Most bus and train stations, as well as restaurants, pubs, airports, etc., offer free or paid access to Wi-Fi.
 The places can easily be spotted thanks to a blue icon.
 The first 30 minutes of connection are free of charge.
 Thereafter, rates are similar to those applied by Deutsche Telekom.